 Keep an ear to the ground regarding more HTTPS changes on the way from Google in the summer of 2017.
 Have it on your radar to move your site over to HTTPS but remember, it’s not as simple of ‘flipping a switch’.
 It will take some effort, but there are plenty of search implications in doing so.

 Action: Aim to get your whole website over to HTTPS or at least get it in place for forms and similar content where users are required to enter information.

-At the end of December 2016, Google announced an additional feature coming to Google My Business.
+At the end of December 2016, Google announced an additional feature coming to Google Business Profile.
 This new feature added ‘amenities’ to the list of options for your store location which houses the feature ‘wheelchair accessible entrance’.
 This is now appearing in search and Google is asking visitors to a location to confirm that there is indeed a wheelchair accessible entrance.
 It seems that this feature is only appearing on mobile searches at the moment and not desktop.